AckerlyXu/heima/articles/event-hubs/event-hubs-resource-manager-namespace-event-hub.md

 ## What will you deploy?

-With this template, you will deploy an Event Hubs namespace with an Event Hub and a consumer group.
+With this template, you will deploy an Event Hubs namespace with an event hub and a consumer group.

-[Event Hubs](./event-hubs-what-is-event-hubs.md) is an event processing service used to provide event and telemetry ingress to Azure at massive scale, with low latency and high reliability.
+[Event Hubs](event-hubs-what-is-event-hubs.md) is an event processing service used to provide event and telemetry ingress to Azure at massive scale, with low latency and high reliability.

 To run the deployment automatically, click the following button: